 Avoid touching any internal electrical components, and keep your hands free from the accumulated dust and contaminants.

-You can use a soft, dry microfiber cloth to gently wipe off any dust and grime collected inside the fans.
+You can use a soft, dry microfiber cloth to wipe off dust and grime collected inside the fans gently.
 If necessary, you can also use a can of compressed air to remove any tougher particles.

 3. Add a vibration-absorbing material to your computer